Elementary School Handbook

 Photos and Video

 No student shall obtain or try to obtain other students’ accounts, files, and/or data.
 Students are NOT to remove or attempt to remove or circumvent the management system or modify the operating system and software installed on each iPad.
 Using or possessing hacking software is a violation of this agreement.
-Students who attempt to hack or “jailbreak” any EPS iPad will be in violation of this agreement.
+Students who attempt to hack or “jailbreak” any EPS iPad will be in violation of district policy.

 If technical difficulties arise with the iPad, or non-conforming content is discovered, the iPad will be restored by Tech staff.
 If the Technology staff needs to restore the iPad, the District is not responsible for the loss of content put on the iPad by the student.